ShlomiShatz/WBR-ready/README.md

 ```
 Next, make sure the service is functioning by typing:
 `sudo systemctl status telegram_send.service`
-You can also reboot your RPi and make sure it works properly.
+You can also reboot your RPi and make sure it works automatically during startup.

 ## Setting Up the WBR
 ### Batteries